kushidesign/kushi/README.md

 ## Project status
 Current version is pre-release intended for early adopters and anyone who would like to provide feedback.
-New 1.0 alphas will be released frequently, while I continue to make improvements/changes/additions.
-Working towards a stable 1.0 release by end of 2024 or Q1 of 2025.
+New 1.0 alphas will be released semi-frequently as improvements/changes/additions are made towards a stable 1.0-beta release by end of 2025 or Q1 of 2026.

 Please report anything unexpected on GitHub Issues.